strohne/volker/methodshub.md

 -->
 ```

-volkeR takes as input R data frames (data.frame, tibble) containing categorical and metric variables.
+volkeR takes R data frames (data.frame, tibble) as input, containing categorical and metric variables.

 **Required input**

--   A data frame containing the variables to be analyzed.
+-   An R data frame containing the variables to be analyzed.
 -   A column selection specifying at least one variable.

 **Optional input**